11 Best Email Marketing Software Options for Small Businesses

 I have read reviews whereas companies have had to hire a developer to use their platform.

 They only allow one email address per account (typically).
-Unlike MailChimp, Constant Contact, and AWeber, who allow you to have as many email addresses as you like, Infusionsoft does not function the same.
+Unlike MailChimp, Constant Contact, and AWeber, who will enable you to have as many email addresses as you like, Infusionsoft does not function the same.

 They do not explain that during the sales process, so typically it is a whopping big slap in the face when you figure it out.
 In a modern era that has many online businesses hosting more than just one website, being limited in the number of email addresses you can use is not the greatest situation.